 |2003||Appointed Senior Counsel|

 Danny is Head of Chambers and Chairman of the board of Edmund Barton Chambers.

-He is also a NSW Bar Association approved arbitrator for the District and Supreme Courts.
+He has served as a NSW Bar Association approved arbitrator for the District and Supreme Courts.

-He is a recommended senior counsel in Doyles Leading Construction & Infrastructure Senior Counsel.
+He is a leading senior counsel specialising in construction and infrastructure and insurance law.
+He has been recommended in Doyles as a Leading Construction & Infrastructure Senior Counsel.

 Danny has been in continuous practice at the NSW bar since the date of his admission.
 Over that time, he has practised in a wide variety of fields and jurisdictions, including common law, equity and appellate work.
 He has appeared in coronial inquests and in ICAC.
 His practice for many years has focused more extensively in the areas of commercial law, general insurance law and construction law.
 He has appeared in the High Court, the Supreme Court, the Court of Appeal, the District Court, the Federal Court and the Full Court of the Family Court.
 He has appeared in the Supreme Courts of Victoria, Queensland and the ACT.

 His insurance practice encompasses a diverse range of matters and includes:

 - Public liability

 - Engineering and construction insurance